 Kyle's most positive BAC experiences have come from the friendships and networking opportunities that he has made at the Boston Architectural College.
 "I have had the pleasure of meeting an assortment of talented designers, faculty, and fellow students over the last few years that have been directly responsible for my growth as a student.
 Between the awe-inspiring accomplishments of designers that visit as part of the Student Lecture Series to the camaraderie built at First Friday events, I have enjoyed the advice handed down to me from the established and the lessons learned while working alongside my fellow classmates.
 My time at the BAC has enabled me to meet many members of Boston's architectural industry and develop professional friendships that will last a lifetime; experiences for which I am very grateful."
 Kyle continues to commit himself to connecting fellow students to BAC student life by serving as Treasurer (2013-2014) and previously as a Student Representative (2012-2013) for Atelier.

 In fall 2011, Kyle participated in the Chinatown Green Storefronts Competition, a BAC Gateway Project.
 His team was asked to design an upgrade to the historic façade of a restaurant in the Chinatown neighborhood of Boston.
 After months of hard work and coordination, his team's design was named the winning entry.

-Kyle works at CBT Architects on urban residential high-rise projects.
+Kyle currently works at Shepley Bulfinch where he supports healthcare and institutional project teams.
+Previously he worked on urban residential high-rise projects at CBT Architects.
 He has also assisted in the construction and renovation of various high-end residential projects with a small general contracting company in Boston.